Xfinity Internet Has Some of the Fastest Residential Speeds

 Xfinity is one of the largest cable internet providers in the nation.
 You can get it just about anywhere—from Miami to Seattle, it’s probably available near you.
 And while that’s all fine and dandy, why would you make the switch?
 Well, that’s kinda easy to answer: Because it’s affordable, reliable, and whoo-boy is it fast!

-The good news is Xfinity probably has a plan that meets both your speed needs and budget.
+The good news is Xfinity probably has a plan that meets your speed needs.
 It also has even faster speeds set in its sights, which we’ll get into so you can see why we’re all giddy about what’s to come for Xfinity and cable internet.

 But hey, why wait?
 If you’re sick of slow-as-snails internet, use the button below to make the Xfinity switch right now.
 Not convinced quite yet?
 Read on for more about all the good stuff that is Xfinity Internet.